-APPRENTICESHIP PROGRAM: The apprenticeship program lasts five years, with a minimum of 1,230 hours spent in classroom training.
-Apprentices work on-the-job five days a week.
-Apprentices attend school two nights a week, from September thru May during all five years of the program.
+The apprenticeship program lasts five years, with a minimum of 1,230 hours spent in classroom training and 8,500 hours of on the job training.
+Apprentices are eligible to work on-the-job five days a week.
+Welding & Pipefitting apprentices attend day classes for a total of five weeks per year.
+HVAC apprentices attend classes two nights a week, from September thru May.

 CONTACT: Steamfitters Local 353 Training Coordinator; 6304 W. Development Dr., Peoria, IL 61604;